bikeshaving/crank/docs/WIP.md

 }
 ```

-Because the event listener is attached to the outer `div`, we have to filter events by `ev.target.tagName` to make sure we’re not incrementing `count` based on clicks which don’t target the button.
+Because the event listener is attached to the outer `div`, we have to filter events by `ev.target.tagName` to make sure we’re not incrementing `count` based on clicks which don’t target the `button`.

 ### Dispatching events
 You can also add event listeners to regular function components, but because function components can’t have local state, it doesn’t really make sense to update the component using `this.refresh`.
 However, one important use-case for adding event listeners to function components is to listen for events and then bubble custom events to parents using `this.dispatchEvent`.